Providing measles vaccinations for children is essential. But to do that, caregivers must first know about the vaccines.

 In one country, almost half of all caregivers we surveyed stated that it was 'difficult' or 'very difficult' to remember the second measles vaccine dose date.
 Almost half of caregivers surveyed also noted that the appointment date had not been written on their child's Expanded Programme on Immunisation (EPI) card.

 Reminding caregivers about second doses can be fixed in various ways.
 For example, districts in Punjab, Pakistan, operated a very hands-on reminder programme.
 It started with a phone call to remind caregivers of second dose dates, before health workers such as vaccinators and nurses visited the homes of caregivers on separate dates to remind them again.
-This one-to-one approach was very effective in reminding caregivers to visit health facilities.
+This individual-based approach was very effective in reminding caregivers to visit health facilities.

 AUTHORS